loopwerk/loopwerk.io/content/hire-me/index.md

 # Hire me

-I’m a product & engineering lead with 25 years of experience taking software from a vague idea to a product people actually enjoy using.
-I'm at my best when I own the whole picture: talking to users, deciding what's worth building, shaping the UX together with design, making the architectural calls, mentoring the team, and building the hard parts myself.
+I'm a product & engineering lead with 25 years of experience taking software from a vague idea to a product people actually enjoy using.
+I thrive at the intersection of product and engineering: helping decide what's worth building, shaping the UX together with design, guiding the architecture, mentoring the team, and staying hands-on in the code.

 I care deeply about user experience, clean architecture, code quality, and long-term maintainability.
 I value pragmatic solutions that balance clarity and performance, and I'm comfortable moving between product decisions, design, and hands-on engineering in the same day.